Oswego Netherlands: History

 The 1937 Oswego Netherlands became a minor league affiliate of the Cleveland Indians, placed second in the eight–team league and qualified for the playoffs.
-The Netherlands ended the Canadian–American League season with a record of 67–40.
+The Netherlands ended the Can–Am season with a record of 67–40.
 Riley Parker and Blane Kunes served as managers, as Oswego finished 1.5 games behind the first place Perth-Cornwall Grays.
 In the first round of the playoffs, the Ogdensburg Colts defeated Oswego 3 games to 1.

 The Oswego Netherlands continued an affiliate of the Cleveland Indians in 1938.
-The Netherlands placed sixth in the1938 Canadian–American League standings with a record of 54–69, playing the season under manager Riley Parker.
+The Netherlands placed sixth in the 1938 Can–Am standings with a record of 54–69, playing the season under manager Riley Parker.
 Oswego finished 27.0 games behind the first place Amsterdam Rugmakers.

 In his first professional season, at age 17, Baseball Hall of Fame member Bob Lemon played for Oswego in 1938.
 In 75 games, Lemon hit .312 with 7 home runs as a hitter for Oswego.
 After advancing to the major leagues as a hitter, Lemon switched to pitching in 1946, leading to his pitching career with 7 All-Star game selections and 207 career wins.
 Playing as an outfielder in 1938, Lemon has been signed by the Cleveland Indians to a contract for $100.00 per month before reporting to Oswego.

 The Oswego Netherlands placed second in 1939, becoming an affiliate of the Washington Senators.
-Oswego ended the eight–team Canadian–American League season with a record of 69–53, placing second and finishing 12.0 games behind the first place Amsterdam Rugmakers.
+Oswego ended the eight–team Can–Am season with a record of 69–53, placing second and finishing 12.0 games behind the first place Amsterdam Rugmakers.
 Art Funk and Blaine Kunes served as managers.
 In the first round of playoffs, the Amsterdam Rugmakers defeated Oswego 4 games to 2.

-In their final season of play, the Oswego Netherlands placed sixth in the Canadian–American League and did not qualify for the playoffs.
+In their final season of play, the Oswego Netherlands placed sixth in the Can–Am League and did not qualify for the playoffs.
 The Netherlands ended the 1940 season with a record of 58–63, as Blaine Kunes and Art Funk again served as managers.
 Oswego finished 25.0 games behind the first place Ottawa-Ogdensburg Senators in the final regular season standings.

-Oswego did not continue play in the 1941 Canadian–American League, as the franchise folded following the 1940 season.
+Oswego did not continue play in the 1941 Can–Am League, as the franchise folded following the 1940 season.
 Oswego has not hosted another minor league team.